Maarrk/silverbullet-import-dendron/README.md

 ## Roadmap

 - [x] Only import notes with Dendron frontmatter: id, title, created, modified; remove these when done
+- [x] List all dendron pages, with their imported counterparts
-- [ ] Separate command to clean up all Dendron notes
+- [ ] Separate command to clean up all imported Dendron notes
 - [ ] Detect conflicts if a created note already exists
-- [ ] Confirmation modal
+- [ ] Confirmation modal on destructive operations
   - [ ] Cancel operation
   - [ ] Show affected files, also affected/total count
 - [x] Switch order of address and display text in wikilinks